 Gender pay gap report

-Most CHASE employees work on client projects which means their salary and bonus levels will be driven by the specific objectives and targets of our clients’ needs.
-83% of the CHASE employees captured in this report are working on client projects like this.
-With the remaining 17% being core employees, CHASE has more direct control over remuneration and we are pleased to say that the pay gap between comparable roles for these core employees is zero or slightly in favour of females.
+It should be noted that most CHASE employees work on client projects, which means their salary and bonus levels will be driven by the specific objectives and targets of our clients’ needs.
+82% of the CHASE employees are working on client projects like this.
+With the remaining 18% being core employees, of which CHASE has more direct control over remuneration, we are pleased to say that the pay gap between comparable roles for these core employees is zero or slightly in favour of females.

-Nevertheless we acknowledge that unconscious biases can perpetuate inequality and we will ensure managers have the knowledge and skills to appraise individual’s performance fairly whilst also ensuring representation and visibility at all levels of the business.
+Nevertheless, we acknowledge that unconscious biases can perpetuate inequality.
+We will ensure managers have the knowledge and skills to appraise individuals' performance fairly while also ensuring representation and visibility at all levels of the business.

-With that in mind, we are pleased to note that as at the snapshot date 33% of the board is female, 2 of the 5 highest remunerated per hour employees are female and all 7 of the top 10 highest bonus earners are female.
+With that in mind, we are pleased to note that 33% of the board's executive directors are female, 2 of the 5 highest remunerated per hour employees are female, and 7 of the top 10 highest bonus earners are female.

 Pay & Bonus Gap: Difference between men and women

 In terms of hourly pay, there is a pay gap in favour of men for both the mean and the median.
-However, it should be noted that 9 of the top 20 earning employees in the snapshot period were female.
+However, it should be noted that 4 of the top 10 earning employees and 10 of the top 20 earning employees in the snapshot period were female.

 The mean is the average of all earnings or bonuses, whereas the median is the middle point of earnings or bonuses when individual recipients are sorted from high to low.